Our Accommodation Services

 Visiting staff members provides low level of support.

-Five Long-stay houses provide accommodation for those individuals assessed as requiring significant support and unlikely to be able to maintain their own tenancy in the near future.
+Six Long-stay houses provide accommodation for those individuals assessed as requiring significant support and unlikely to be able to maintain their own tenancy in the near future.

 One eight bed house tends to take residents over the age of 50, but younger will be accommodated if the environment is suitable for the individual.